pscheyer/ObjectiveCTemplatesandProcedures/How to Create a Tabbed App.md

   *In the View Controller Title change the name to whatever.
 In our example it's Connections.

-6. Now we change the title of the tab bar button by
+6. Now we change the title of the tab bar button by 1 of 2 methods.

+Interface Builder:
+  *click on the particular view controllers
+  *click on the buttons at the bottom of them in the tab bar *rename the button using the properties pane.

+Or, using code, (__note; the code method breaks the multipeer tutorial, which later assumes you had done everything in interface builder.
+They don't play nice.__)

   *Enter your AppDelegate.m file.